 If you ever have occasion to use an SIS, these are the kinds of things you need to look for and be aware of.
 The equipment is there for the starter to be able to "examine all available numerical and graphical information generated by the Start Information System in order to confirm which athlete(s), if any, is/are responsible for the apparatus emitting a signal."
 The key word is "confirm".
 In other words, it is a tool to verify what the starter and recall starters observed visually.
-As now stated in USATF Rule 162.14 (IAAF Rule 162.6 Note), "The evidence from this equipment shall be used as a resource by the relevant officials to make a decision."
+As now stated in USATF Rule 162.14 (WA Technical Rule 16.6 Note), "The evidence from this equipment shall be used as a resource by the relevant officials to make a decision."
 In most cases there will be no discrepancy; but, when there is, all the information available should be utilized to come to a final decision.
 And starters and recall starters should never get in the habit of relaxing their vigilance just because the Start Information System is being used; the human eye is still the primary tool.

-USATF Chief Starter / IAAF Start Coordinator
+USATF Chief Starter / WA Start Coordinator

-The IAAF has created a position called Start Coordinator, in addition to the Starter and Recall Starters, and the USATF followed suit with a similar position called the Chief Starter.
-The responsibilities of this individual include 1) allocating duty assignments to the Starters and Recall Starters (e.g., assigning who will start each race); 2) supervise the duties performed by all members of the starter crew; 3) inform the Starter when all is ready for each race to start; 4) act as the intermediary between the starter crew and the technical staff operating the timing equipment and Start Information System; and 5) keep all papers produced during the start (i.e., printouts from the Start Information System) until turned in to the Competition Secretary.
-The IAAF also stipulates that this individual will oversee the proper administration of the false start rule, including proper notification of the athletes by red/black or yellow/black cards, or flags, or a green card if no one is being charged.
+WA has created a position called Start Coordinator, in addition to the Starter and Recall Starters, and the USATF followed suit with a similar position called the Chief Starter.
+The responsibilities of this individual include 1) allocating duty assignments to the starters and recall starters (e.g., assigning who will start each race); 2) supervise the duties performed by all members of the starter crew; 3) inform the starter when all is ready for each race to start; 4) act as the intermediary between the starter crew and the technical staff operating the timing equipment and Start Information System; and 5) keep all papers produced during the start (i.e., printouts from the Start Information System) until turned in to the competition secretary.
+The WA also stipulates this individual will oversee the proper administration of the false start rule, including proper notification of the athletes by red/black or yellow/black cards, or flags, or a green card if no one is being charged.

-These are all duties that previously were done by the "Head Starter" or senior member of the starter crew, and the intent of the IAAF is that this will continue to be the case, but with a new title.
+These are all duties that previously were done by the 'Head Starter' or senior member of the starter crew, and the intent of the WA is that this will continue to be the case, but with a new title.
 However, the rule does allow for two approaches in the way it is applied; the Start Coordinator can be a purely administrative position for a senior starter who does not start races, or the Start Coordinator can continue to start races during the meet.
 Either option is acceptable.
-This newly defined position likely will not result in any change in practices at the local level for USATF meets (i.e., the "Head Starter" / "Chief Starter" / "Start Coordinator" will continue to assume these responsibilities while also starting races), and it does not apply to the high school or collegiate level.
+This newly defined position likely will not result in any change in practices at the local level for USATF meets (i.e., the 'Head Starter' / 'Chief Starter' / 'Start Coordinator' will continue to assume these responsibilities while also starting races), and it does not apply to the high school or collegiate level.